Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 what do we need to paint a waterfall?

 My paintings are done with Winsor and Newton Griffin alkyds.
 They handle just like oil paints, except they dry faster.
-The techniques used the same as used for oil painting.
+The techniques are the same as painting with oils.

-This painting uses; Lemon Yellow, Indian Yellow, Burnt Sienna, Cadmium Red medium, Alizarin Crimson, Thalo Blue and Titanium White.
+The colors are; Lemon Yellow, Indian Yellow, Burnt Sienna, Cadmium Red medium, Alizarin Crimson, Phthalo Blue and Titanium White.

 Using a paper palette makes cleanup easy.